butterrsoft/GyrSync/README.md

 Built after Gambaman’s game-changing [Ultimate VGA to Scart Adapter](https://hackaday.io/project/165634-the-ultimate-vga-to-scart-adapter).
 I got carried away.
 Code by Claude, and, yes, I am embarrassed.
 All free and open-source, but who doesn't like seeing their name in print? :)

 ## Primary features
 * Monitor sync protection at 15kHz and/or 25kHz and/or 31kHz.
+You can choose.
 * VGA (TTL) only (Windows, Linux, MiSTer, HDMI-to-VGA dongles.)
 * EDID can be turned on/off, or adjusted.
-* H-pos, V-pos and field offset adjustment.
+* H-pos, V-pos and field-offset adjustments
 * C-sync with or without serration, separate sync, sync polarity flipping.
+* Three user profiles to hold different settings.
+* Lockout mode to stop stray button presses changing your settings.
 * Headless operation possible, for the most part.
 * Diagnostic tools beyond the simple pass/fail sync rate indication, which itself is nothing to sneeze at!